 What Is Pet Therapy?

 A lung cancer diagnosis is an intimidating and scary time for the patient.
-Pet therapy offers a palliative way to support the patient’s mental health and general outlook throughout their cancer journey.
+Pet therapy offers a palliative way to support the patient’s mental health and cope with the general outlook throughout their cancer journey.
 Adding to that, animals and humans have been longtime companions and share a strong bond.
 Because of this, medical professionals have been recommending animal-assisted therapy (AAT) for decades.
 Moreover, most patients who enlist in AAT report improved moods and mental health when they enlist in animal-assisted therapies.
 Those who can benefit from this type of complementary treatment include patients:

 - Going through cancer treatments and recovery

 - In long-term health facilities

 - With dementia, cardiovascular illness, PTSD, anxiety, or depression